yixianwang/yixian-site/content/notes/interview-questions.md

   - I also have hands-on experience in AWS provisioning for my previous projects including EC2, S3, RDS, SNS, SQS, etc.
   - For example, in my the most recent project at eBay which is Data Analytics Dashboard.
     - I use EC2 to host microservices I built.
-    - I also use Amazon RDS to host Oracle database.
+    - I also use Amazon RDS to host PostgreSQL database.
     - And MSK(Managed Kafka) service for real-time data streaming.
 And so on.
       - Set up VPCs to create isolated network environments, configured subnets, route tables, and NAT gateways.
       - Used S3 for storing and retrieving large datasets, including log files and user-generated content.
 Configured bucket policies and lifecycle rules for data management.